oneloop-starter-kits/nextjs/README.md

 Rename `.env.local.sample` to `.env.local`

 Update the file with your application settings.
-These can be found within the backend application details within the Kinde dashboard
+These can be found within the backend application details within the Oneloop dashboard

 ```
-ONELOOP_CLIENT_TOKEN=<your_oneloop_api_key>
+ONELOOP_SDK_KEY=<your_oneloop_sdk_key>
 ```

 ## Setup Oneloop